Ad Blocker Detected

-The presence of hydroxyl group is the most important part for the molecular recognition of cholesterol because it provides a site for hydrogen bonding with proximal molecules.
+The presence of the hydroxyl group is the most important part of the molecular recognition of cholesterol because it provides a site for hydrogen bonding with proximal molecules.
 This is the place where the fluorescent probe can be attached.
 For example, cholesteryl BODIPY FL C12, a fluorescent probe that is attached to the hydroxyl group of cholesterol promotes cholesterol localization on the cellular lipid bodies but not in the plasma membrane.

 However, fluorescent cholesterol analog, R-Chol, localizes mostly in plasma membrane unlike the one mentioned a while ago.
-This is because R-Chol contains amide group that can form the hydrogen bond with proximal molecules in the same way as the free cholesterol forms.
+This is because R-Chol contains an amide group that can form the hydrogen bond with proximal molecules in the same way as the free cholesterol forms.

 The main problem with the BODIPY-cholesterol is that its distribution in the lipid bilayer is far slow as compared to that of the free cholesterol.
 However, this is not the case with R-Chol.
 The rate of distribution of R-Chol is similar to that of the free cholesterol.
-Therefore, R-Chol is the novel fluorescent cholesterol analog that helps to localize the free cholesterol in the cell membrane of the live cells without affecting the cell growth.
+Therefore, R-Chol is the novel fluorescent cholesterol analog that helps to localize the free cholesterol in the cell membrane of the live cells without affecting cell growth.